 When he was 29 he married Rita Russell, a nurse at the local Albury hospital.
 The house he lived in most of his life was built for his father in 1898 and was demolished in 1973, along with the ‘Burnley’ Private Hospital next door to make way for the now Albury Civic Centre.

-This is a current work in progress document, I have still to follow up records and people who may have known the Doctor and his family.
-But this initial examination was more than enough to keep me interested.
+This is a current work in progress document, this initial examination was more than enough to keep me interested.
 Was it a customary deference to authority that saw him being referred to as Doctor L.S or almost never Dr. Leslie S. in all the press records in Trove and medical journals?
 It took a military record search for me to find out his full name.
 Leslie Samuel Woods was certainly real enough as you’ll see from his films.
+Now I know his family always called him WSam, I’ll go back to my sources and do a further searck.
 He was the third son of an Albury doctor and he had three other brothers who were also doctors, so maybe it was just a family shorthand identification.
 Dr.L.S, Dr. E.W, Dr. L.G, and Dr. Jack.
 I had no idea when I started my research I’d have to distinguish ‘my’ Doctor Woods.

 His biographical details are over-shadowed by those of his famous doctor father – William Cleaver Woods.
-(1852 – 1943) also an Albury doctor, who studied in the UK and who after graduating returned to Australia practising for a time at Beechworth, before moving to Albury.
+(1852 – 1943) also an Albury doctor, studied at the University of Melbourne MB,Ch.M.; and the University of Edinburgh MD, MS, Ml, FRPS (Edin) and who after graduating returned to Australia practising for a time at Beechworth, before moving to Albury.
 He was a pioneer of diagnostic X-rays and the first in the world to use X-ray therapy for cancer.
 This was at a time when seeing inside your body was clearly something that must have seemed ‘unnatural’ because the Albury Hospital board was not impressed and asked him to remove his “infernal machine” (I’d love to know the source of that quote, but this was a time when the football team in Albury you could play for, was based on your religion, divided into Catholic and Protestant teams).
 Cleaver married a local grazier’s daughter Margaret Grieve of Bungowannah, on the Riverina Highway, about 16 kilometres north west of Albury in 1889 .

-Margaret and William Cleaver Woods, (who became identified as just Cleaver Woods) had – according to what sparse biography you read, eleven children, eight who seem to have survived , six sons – Dr. Leslie Samuel Woods (Albury), Dr. John Grieve Woods (who lived in Broken Hill and was one of Rev. John Flynn’s Flying Doctors, and received an AM), Dr. Robert Grieve Woods (who moved to Goulburn), Dr. Eric William Beresford Woods (practiced in Hay), there was a G. C. Woods (in Lockhart) and Norman Woods (who lived in Sydney).
-There was a Frank Woods (from Melbourne), and two daughters, Margery (who married a Mr. Rice, Melbourne), and another, ? first name unknown as yet – or is it a first name, Manning (Albury).
-Four sons predeceased him.
+Margaret and William Cleaver Woods, (who became identified as just Cleaver Woods) had – according to what sparse biography you read, eleven children, nine who survived , six sons – Dr. Leslie Samuel Woods (Albury), Dr. John Grieve Woods (who lived in Broken Hill and was one of Rev. John Flynn’s Flying Doctors, and received an AM), Dr. Robert Grieve Woods (who moved to Goulburn), Dr. Eric William Beresford Woods (practiced in Hay), there was a G. C. Woods (in Lockhart) and Norman Woods (who lived in Sydney).
+There was a Frank Woods (from Melbourne), and two daughters, Annie Margaret (Margery) who married a Claude Manning, Melbourne), and Mary Katherine Woods who married John Cecil Rice.
+Two sons predeceased him.

 This is my attempt to redress the online documenting of that overshadowed son.
 I started with a Trove search of local newspapers of the time (especially when he was a country doctor in Albury).